btimofeev/UniPatcher/app/src/main/res/raw-pl/faq.md

 Tak.
 UniPatcher może:

-- create XDelta3 patches.
+- Create XDelta3 patches.
-- naprawiać sumę kontrolną w grach z konsol Sega Mega Drive/Sega Genesis
+- Naprawiać sumę kontrolną w grach z konsol Sega Mega Drive/Sega Genesis
 - Dodawać bądź usuwać nagłówek SMC dla gier z konsoli Super Nintendo Entertaiment System (SNES).

 #### Po co mam naprawiać sumę kontrolną w grach z Sega Mega Drive/Genesis?

-Sega Mega Drive/Genesis ma zabezpieczenia przed modyfikacją gry.
-ROM przechowywuje wartość sumy kontrolnej i jeżeli ona różni się od aktualnej sumy kontrolnej gra wyświetla czerwony ekran śmierci oraz przestaje działać.
-Ta funkcja poprawia sumę kontrolną w ROM-ie.
+Sega Mega Drive (Genesis) games are protected from modification.
+If the checksum of the game differs from the one the ROM amounts to, the game displays a red screen and stops running.
+What this does is calculate the correct checksum and write it to the ROM.

 **Uwaga:** Ta funkcja nie tworzy kopii zapasowe ROM-u.